 The Correlation of Income and Net Worth is Weak in America

-But there is more at play in net worth than a household's income at the point they take a survey.
+There is more at play in net worth than a household's income at the point they take a survey.
+However, as you can see below in the income and net worth correlation visualization, income definitely matters.

 Visualizing the Relationship Between Net Worth and Income